-- 1) a temporary ban on the exercise of management functions in insurance intermediaries or insurance undertakings imposed against any member of the management body of the insurance intermediary or insurance undertaking who is held responsible; - 2) in the case of a legal person, the following maximum administrative pecuniary sanctions: - a) at least EUR 5,000,000 or up to 5% of the total annual turnover according to the last available accounts approved by the management body; or - b) up to twice the amount of the profits gained or losses avoided because of the breach, where those can be determined.
+- a temporary ban on the exercise of management functions in insurance intermediaries or insurance undertakings imposed against any member of the management body of the insurance intermediary or insurance undertaking who is held responsible; - 2) in the case of a legal person, the following maximum administrative pecuniary sanctions: - a) at least EUR 5,000,000 or up to 5% of the total annual turnover according to the last available accounts approved by the management body; or - b) up to twice the amount of the profits gained or losses avoided because of the breach, where those can be determined.

 Furthermore, in January 2012, the European Commission proposed a comprehensive reform of data protection rules in the EU.
 In May 2016, the EU General Personal Data Regulation and EU Directive on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data were approved and came into force.
-In accordance with the new requirements, respective local laws (incl. the Law on Legal Protection of Personal Data of the Republic of Lithuania) will be approved or adjusted; in addition, competent local authorities may state that the General Personal Data Regulation must be applied directly without additional local requirements.
+On 27 April 2016, Regulation 2016/679 of the European Parliament and of the Council (EU) on the protection of individuals with regard to processing of personal data and on the free movement of such data came into force repealing Directive 95/46/EB (General Data Protection Regulation) (hereinafter - Regulation (EU) 2016/679).
+Regulation (EU) 2016/679 is a European Union legal act of direct application.
+In Lithuania, as in other European Union member states, it has been applied as of 25 May 2018.
+With the Regulation in place, EU citizens will be in better control of their personal data, and their safety will increase both online and offline.